larsoleruben/larsoleruben.github.io/diary/kubectl.md

 ```
 ## Run above created image locally with the appconfig folder mounted (similar to a mounted secret)

-You have to have a folder in root with the name kvsecrets and it should contain the appconfig.json file
+You need to have a folder in root with the name kvsecrets and it should contain the appconfig.json file

 ```bash
  docker run -d \